-There’s a room in my home that I’ve not taken you into, yet.
-I’m a little embarrassed to share, that despite this room being just a few feet inside my front door and fully visible each time you enter or exit my home, it has remained for the 19 years I’ve live here, unfinished and in various stages of disarray, often acting as a storage room.
-Sad, ain’t it?
+There’s a room in my home I’ve not taken you into, yet.
+I’m a little embarrassed to share, despite this room being just a few feet inside my front door and fully visible each time you enter or exit my home, it has remained for the 19 years I’ve live here.
+It has always been in various stages of disarray, often acting as a storage room.

-I’ve had an inspiration pic tucked away inside my “Someday Book” for at least ten years…just waiting for the day the contents of my pocketbook matched the ideas in that pic and in my head.
+I’ve had an inspiration pic tucked away inside my “Someday Book” for at least ten years, just waiting for the day the contents of my pocketbook matched the ideas in that picture and in my head.
 I’m a stubborn decorator, one who refuses to compromise.
 I get an idea in my head and if I can’t make it work, I wait…and wait…and wait.

 If you visited my home, you’d probably leave a bit perplexed, wondering why one room is fully decorated while another looks forgotten and unloved.
 Last weekend I moved one little step closer to showing some love for my living room.